openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 #### Edge Router Policies

-Edge Router Policies manage the mapping between identities and edge routers.
-Edge Router Policies are a group of edge routers and a group of identities.
-Adding an edge router to an Edge Router Policy will grant the identities in that Edge Router Policy access to the given edge router.
-Similarly, adding an identity to an Edge Router Policy will grant that identity access to the edge routers mapped in that Edge Router Policy.
+Edge Router Policies manage the mapping between identities and edge routers. edge router policies are a group of edge routers and a group of identities.
+Adding a router to an Edge Router Policy will grant the identities in that Edge Router Policy access to the given edge router.
+Similarly, adding an identity to an edge router policy will grant that identity access to the edge routers mapped in that edge router policy.

 #### Service Edge Router Policies

-Service Edge Router Policies manage the mapping between services and edge routers.
-Service Edge Router Policies are a group of edge routers and a group of services.
+Service edge router policies manage the mapping between services and edge routers.
+Service edge router policies are a group of edge routers and a group of services.
 Adding an edge router to a Service Edge Router Policy will grant the services in that Service Edge Router Policy access to the given edge router.
-Similarly, adding a service to a Service Edge Router Policy will grant that service access to the edge routers mapped in that Service Edge Router Policy.
+Similarly, adding a service to a Service edge router policy will grant that service access to the edge routers mapped in that Service edge router policy.

 [Read more about authorization](/learn/core-concepts/security/authorization/policies/overview.mdx)